 Key Takeaways

-- You can take steps to limit online presence, such as deactivating social media accounts and deleting shopping and dating profiles.
+- You can take steps to limit your online presence, such as deactivating social media accounts and deleting shopping and dating profiles.

 - Using good privacy tools to keep your data safe is essential, including a good VPN and data removal service like Incogni.

-- embrace digital minimalism for superior control over online reputation and security.
+- Embrace digital minimalism for superior control over online reputation and security.

 What are the benefits of scrubbing up your digital footprint?